dbwebb-se/mvc/example/symfony/README.md

 Let's start the application to verify that it works.

-You can open the PHP built in web server to verify the installation.
+You can open the PHP built-in web server to verify the installation.

 ```
 # You are in the app/ directory